For over 100 years, WRJ has annually published the Art Calendar to showcase Jewish artists and to give them a larger and more knowledgeable audience.

 Organize attorneys in your congregation to provide pro-bono or flexible-fee legal aid in your community for clients who cannot afford adequate representation.

 Contrary to popular belief, juvenile crime rates continue to decline, and the vast majority of young people caught up in the criminal justice system are not violent and do not re-offend.
 Most delinquent youth struggle with social, education, emotional or economic hardships that are often beyond their control.
 Get involved and volunteer at a local juvenile center, become a mentor or encourage your congregation to start a partnership with a local juvenile recreation center.
 For more information contact the National Police Athletic League or Big Brothers and Big Sisters.

 Write and send Rosh HaShanah and holiday cards to Jewish prisoners.

 Pick an issue pertaining to the judicial system.
 Spend each night of the 10 days learning about a different aspect of that issue and ways that you can be an advocate.

-Read some of the key prayers and readings in the machzor related to themes of justice, repentance and forgiveness, such as Unetane Tokef and Al Chayt.
+Read some of the key prayers and readings in the machzor related to themes of justice, repentance and forgiveness, such as Un'taneh Tokef and Al Cheit.
 Reflect upon and discuss these key concepts as they are applied to the criminal justice system.